STATE FARM NEIGHBORHOOD ASSIST® OFFICIAL RULES NO PURCHASE NECESSARY. A PURCHASE DOES NOT INCREASE YOUR CHANCES OF WINNING.

 Your community's participation will be key in order for your Cause to win!

 Eligibility.
-Contest submissions may be made by legal residents of the 50 U.S. States and the District of Columbia who are 13 years old or older as of September 1, 2016 (each an "Submitter") with internet access and a valid email address at the time of entry.
+Contest submissions may be made by legal residents of the 50 U.S. States and the District of Columbia who are 13 years old or older as of June 7, 2017 (each an "Submitter") with internet access and a valid email address at the time of entry.
 ENTRIES ARE MADE ON BEHALF OF THE COMMUNITY (City, State) OR 501(C)(3) CHARITY (THE "CAUSE") DESIGNATED BY ENTRANT AT THE TIME OF ENTRY AND SUBMITTER IS NOT ELIGIBLE TO RECEIVE GRANT MONEY.
 IF NO 501(c)(3) REGISTERED ORGANIZATION IS SELECTED, ONE WITHIN ENTRANT'S GEOGRAPHICAL AREA WILL BE ASSIGNED.
 Void where prohibited.
 Program is subject to all federal, state and local laws and regulations.
-Current State Farm Youth Advisory Board ("Youth Advisory Board") members and State Farm employees reviewing entries will not be eligible to submit a Cause or vote for a Cause.
+State Farm employees, including the State Farm Review Committee, reviewing entries will not be eligible to submit a Cause or vote for a Cause.

 Nonprofit Administrator Eligibility.
 Program Sponsors follow the Good Neighbor Citizenship® Company Grants funding guidelines.
 All 501(c)(3) registered organizations designated as eligible for State Farm funding are eligible to be considered as possible administrators of a Neighborhood Assist grant.
 You can find Good Neighbor Citizenship Grants on this page: http://www.statefarm.com/aboutus/community/grants/company/company.asp.